Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Exact time-dependent solution

 where $g_{\text{ens}}$ is the ensemble-coupling constant.
 The coupling-strength distribution function $p_2(g)$ is determined by experimental measurements.
 Finally, we use again the Cauchy principal value theorem to obtain \begin{widetext}

 \end{widetext} Hence, Eq.~\eqref{eq:cthree} reads

 Eq.~\eqref{eq:cfinal} together with \eqref{eq:s} and \eqref{eq:E} yields a complete description of the system's evolution.
 Our choice of the Cauchy-Lorentz distribution in \eqref{eq:broaden} is motivated by the fact that the characteristic function of this probability distribution has a Laplace transform involving only one polynomial, which plays an essential role, when the inverse Laplace transformation is applied.
-There are other probability distributions \cite{Abramowitz}, which fulfill this mathematical requirement, and if it is required, their convex combinations can be used to define an experimentally more suitable $p_1(\Delta)$.
+There are other probability distributions \cite{Abramowitz}, which fulfil this mathematical requirement, and if it is required, their convex combinations can be used to define an experimentally more suitable $p_1(\Delta)$.
 A counterexample is the Gaussian distribution because its characteristic function is also a Gaussian function and its Laplace transform involves the error function (see Appendix \ref{AppendixA}).

 Our aim in the subsequent sections is to describe the optimal storage of the incoming single photon in the spin ensemble.
 To this end, we use the tunability of $\omega_c$ and $\kappa$.
+We will investigate the dynamics of the model of Sec. \ref{II} to obtain those conditions, which allow the optimal storage of a photon in the spin ensemble.
+We remind the reader of the discussion at the beginning of Sec. \ref{II} that the population and phase decays of each spin are neglected due to their longer characteristic times than the absorption process.
+Finally, these types of systems are subject to large values of broadening, i.e., $w/2\pi$ can be $10$ MHz \cite{Wen2022}, while $g_{\text{ens}}/2 \pi$ and $\kappa/2\pi$ are always smaller than $1$ MHz.
+Therefore, without the loss of generality, throughout the whole paper we are going to use the following condition:

-In the next sections, we will investigate the dynamics of the model of Sec. \ref{II} to obtain those conditions, which allow the optimal storage of a photon in the spin ensemble.
-The population and phase decays of each spin are neglected due to their longer characteristic times than the absorption process and furthermore we assume that the cavity leakage occurs mainly through the mirror transmission.
+This implies that Eq.\eqref{eq:cfinal} will describe two decay phenomena, the photon either leaves the cavity or gets absorbed by the spin ensemble.
+In this situation, there will be no emission from the spin ensemble, unless a refocusing of the spins is performed.
+The retrieval of the photon will be not discussed in this work, but we seek optimal strategies to deposit it into the spin ensemble under the above-presented circumstances.
 We will analyze two protocols: first, we will study a two-step protocol, where the photon is first brought into the cavity and then, in a second step, absorbed by the spin.
-The second protocol, instead, will study the transfer from the external field through the cavity to the spins in a single step, where we consider exponential and Gaussian pulse shapes as well as two analytical and numerical approaches to pulse-shape optimization.
+The second protocol, instead, will study the transfer from the external field through the cavity to the spins in a single step, where we consider exponential and Gaussian pulse shapes as well as two analytical and numerical approaches to pulse-shape optimisation.